awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Global condition keys are condition keys with an `aws:` prefix\.
 AWS services can support global condition keys or provide service\-specific keys that include their service prefix\.
 For example, IAM condition keys include the `iam:` prefix\.
 For more information, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.html) and choose the service whose keys you want to view\.

+**Important**
+To compare your condition against a request context with multiple key values, you must use the `ForAllValues` or `ForAnyValue` set operators\.
+Use set operators only with multivalued condition keys\.
+Do not use set operators with single\-valued condition keys\.
+For more information, see [Creating a condition with multiple keys or values](reference_policies_multi-value-conditions.md)\.

 ## aws:CalledVia<a name="condition-keys-calledvia"></a>

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.